 Once you receive the results of your home appraisal, you’ll want to examine the details.
 The report usually will include photographs of the property, and notes on each factor involved in the valuation.

 It’s important to remember that an appraisal reflects the appraiser’s opinion of the home’s value.
-While this appraiser is a licensed professional, home appraisals are not an exact science.
+While the appraiser is a licensed professional, home appraisals aren’t an exact science.

 So, what if you received a higher — or lower — appraised value than expected?

 If you’re buying a home that appraises for less than anticipated, you may want to return to the negotiation table with the seller.
-The appraisal can support your argument for a lower purchase price, though sellers aren’t always obligated to lower the price.
+The appraisal can support your argument for a lower purchase price, though sellers aren’t obligated to adjust the price.
 Additionally, your lender may reduce how much it will allow you to borrow.
-If you still plan on buying the home, you may need to come up with a larger down payment to cover that gap.
+If you still plan on buying the home, you may need to come up with a larger down payment to cover the gap.

 However, if the property appraises for more than you’re buying it for, consider yourself lucky: You’re getting a deal on the home, and you’ll start out with more equity than expected.

-A lower-than-anticipated home appraisal can derail a sale or force the seller to lower their asking price.
-The buyer may try to renegotiate the price, and while you don’t have to agree, you risk losing the sale if there’s a contingency clause in your agreement.
-Additionally, the buyer’s mortgage lender could back out of the financing or require a larger down payment, which the buyer might not be able to make — causing the deal to fall apart.
+A lower-than-anticipated home appraisal can derail a sale or force you to lower your asking price.
+The buyer may try to renegotiate, and while you don’t have to agree to a new price, you risk losing the sale if there’s a contingency clause in your agreement.
+Additionally, the buyer’s mortgage lender could back out or require a larger down payment, which the buyer might not be able to make — causing the deal to fall apart.